vyviin/Bluetooth-Car/README.md

 ## Overview

 I made this for my little cousin bc his parents wouldn't buy him a remote controlled car (so I made him one-- aren't i the best cousin ever?!?!?!!?!?)
+No pictures bc I forgot to take one :(

 This project is a Bluetooth-controlled robotic car built with an Arduino, an HC-05 Bluetooth module, and a dual-motor driver.
 The system is split into two parts:

 * **Sender**: A handheld controller with a joystick and multiple buttons.
 It sends commands to the car over Bluetooth.